nabielgit/bynderTestingUI/README.md

 `docker run -it --name byndertestingui byndertestingui `

-- Testing on chrome is best practice, However currently a bug with cypress/browsers docker images, this is the command:
+- Testing on chrome is best practice.
+However, currently there is a bug with cypress/browsers docker images, this would be the command:

 `docker run -it --name byndertestingui byndertestingui -b chrome `